simplesamlphp/simplesamlphp/modules/multiauth/docs/multiauth.md

 Each source in the sources array has a key and a value.
-As mentioned above the key is the authsource identifier and the value is another array with optional keys: 'text', 'css-class', 'help', and 'AuthnContextClassRef'.
+As mentioned above the key is the authsource identifier and the value is another array with optional keys: 'text', 'css_class', 'help', and 'AuthnContextClassRef'.
 The text element is another array with localized strings for one or more languages.
 These texts will be shown in the selectsource.php view.
 Note that you should at least enter the text in the default language as specified in your config.php file.
-The css-class element is a string with the css class that will be applied to the &lt;li> element in the selectsource.php view.
+The css_class element is a string with the css class that will be applied to the &lt;li> element in the selectsource.php view.
 By default the authtype of the authsource is used as the css class with colons